 Notes

-How to store the pesto: any pesto you don’t use can be stored in the fridge in an airtight container or jar.
+To store: Store in the fridge in an airtight container or jar.
 It should last a week or two.
 If you want to keep it longer, I would advise adding it to a jar and levelling it out so it’s nice and flat.
 Then add some olive oil over the top to create a layer that essentially seals the pesto.
 This will stop it going bad as fast.
 The olive oil will solidify a bit in the fridge but once mixed into hot pasta (for example) or brought to room temperature, it’ll melt.

 Leave a Reply